AdobeDocs/analytics-platform.en/help/use-cases/stitching/shared-devices.md

 ### Device-split

 Device-split attributes anonymous activity from a shared device to the user in closest proximity to the anonymous activity.
-Device-split is the preferred approach for analytical use cases since device-split gives credit for both unauthenticated and authenticated activity to the closest known person.
 Device-split is currently used in field-based stitching.

 When device-split attribution is used in stitching, Stitched IDs resolve as shown in the table below.